 A network of cycling routes suited to all ages and abilities is an important component of urban mobility.
 Saanich's Active Transportation Plan identifies development of a cycling network that could provide facilities for those aged 8 to 80 as a priority.
-Map 6.4 illustrates the routes of this network within the Uptown - Douglas Corridor (UDC).
-While the Galloping Goose and Lochside Trails provide an excellent spine to build on, substantial work is required to upgrade infrastructure on other major routes.
+Saanich recognizes there are other high volume users of the Regional Trails, sidewalks and connections throughout the Uptown-Douglas (UD) area and the region.
+As such, this plan seeks to ensure that modes of rolling, including wheelchairs, skateboards, and scooters, are also provided with a high level of service choices and routes within the mobility network.
+Map 6.4 illustrates the routes of this network within the UD area.
+While the Galloping Goose Regional and Lochside Regional Trails provide an excellent spine to build on, substantial work is required to upgrade infrastructure on other major routes.
 Additionally, land use changes must consider the role of individual buildings and sites as the first mile and last mile of most cycling trips and ensure they are convenient and safe.